Skellig Michael: Etymology

 The word "Skellig" derives from the old Irish word sceillec, which translates as "small or steep area of rock".
-The word is unusual in Irish placenames, and appears only in few other instances, including Bunskellig, County Cork, and the Temple-na-Skellig church in Glendalough, County Wicklow.
+The word is unusual in Irish placenames and appears only in a few other instances, including Bunskellig, County Cork, and the Temple-na-Skellig church in Glendalough, County Wicklow.
 It may be of Old Norse origin, from the word skellingar ("the resounding ones").
 An early but rarely used alternative Irish name for the island is Glascarraig ("the green rock").

 The first known reference to the Skelligs appears in the Irish annals; a retelling of a shipwreck occurring around 1400 BC, said to have been caused by the Tuatha Dé Danann, a supernatural race in Irish mythology.
 According to legend, Irr, son of Míl Espáine (who is sometimes credited with the colonisation of Ireland), was travelling from the Iberian Peninsula, but drowned and was buried on the island.
 Daire Domhain ("King of the World") is said to have stayed there c.
 200 AD before attacking Fionn mac Cumhaill's army in nearby Ventry.
 A text from the 8th or 9th century records that Duagh, King of West Munster, fled to "Scellecc" after a feud with the Kings of Cashel sometime in the 5th century, although the historicity of the event has not been established.
 Other early mentions include in the narrative prose of the Lebor Gabála Érenn and Cath Finntrágha, as well the medieval Martyrology of Tallaght.

 Geography

 Skellig Michael is a steep pyramidal rugged rock (or "crag") of c.
 45 acre on the Atlantic coast off the Iveragh peninsula of County Kerry.
-It is 7+1/4 mi west north west of Bolus Head, at the southern end of Saint Finian's Bay.
-Its twin island, Little Skellig, is a mile closer to land, and far more inhospitable, because of its sheer cliff faces.
+It is 7+1/4 mi west north-west of Bolus Head, at the southern end of Saint Finian's Bay.
+Its twin island, Little Skellig, is a mile closer to land and far more inhospitable because of its sheer cliff faces.
 The small Lemon Rock island is 2+1/4 mi further inland.
 The nearby Puffin Island is another seabird colony.
 The Skelligs, along with some of the Blasket Islands, constitute the most westerly part of both Ireland and Europe excluding Iceland.

 The island is defined by its two peaks: the north-east summit where the monastery is built (185 metres above sea level), and the south-west point containing the hermitage (218 metres above sea level).
 These elevations reside on either side of a depression colloquially known as Christ's Saddle.